No Side Effects, Part 2

 TICS.
 These sudden, involuntary muscular contractions typically involve the eyes, face, mouth, neck, or shoulders.
 If the muscles in the throat are involved, the tic might cause sniffing, snorting, or coughing.
 In many cases, children start experiencing tics shortly after starting on a particular medication.

 If tics occur, stop the medication and try another one.
 In most cases, the tics will go away within several weeks.
 If there is a family history of tic disorder, however, the tics may not go away.
 (That's why doctors generally avoid giving stimulant meds to kids with a family history of tics.)

 EMOTIONAL PROBLEMS.
-When the dosage is too high, stimulants can cause children to seem "spacey" or "zombie-like," or to be uncharacteristically tearful or irritable (a condition known as emotional lability).
+When the dosage is too high, stimulants can cause children or even adults to seem "spacey" or "zombie-like," or to be uncharacteristically tearful or irritable (a condition known as emotional lability).
 In general, the best way to rein in these side effects is simply to lower the dosage.

 REBOUND.
 Some children experience 30 to 60 minutes of hyperactivity, impulsivity, and nonstop talking a half hour or so after the last dose of the day wears off.
 You may be able to avoid this problem by reducing this last dose.

 Another helpful strategy is to add another short-acting dose to the regimen at 4:00 or 8:00 p.m.
 If this additional evening dose fails to help - or if it causes sleep problems - it's probably best to switch your child to a non-stimulant medication.

 OTHER SIDE EFFECTS.
 If you or your child has a problem with anger or suffers from anxiety, depression, or obsessive-compulsive disorder, taking a stimulant can make symptoms worse.
 (Sometimes, you may be unaware that your child has such a disorder until he starts taking a stimulant.)
 In any of these situations, stopping the stimulant should solve the problem.